kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

     (shell-command (format "osascript -e '%s'" as-command))))
 ```

-I ended up going with `shell-command` and `osascript` because I couldn't get past permissions blockers between Emacs and Reminders when using `do-applescript` - I really spent a lot of time troubleshooting this before finally giving up 😞
+I ended up going with `shell-command` and `osascript` because I couldn't get past permissions issues between Emacs and Reminders when using `do-applescript` - I spent a lot of time troubleshooting this before finally giving up 😞

 With this milestone reached, I knew there was just one step remaining: get Emacs to process the shopping list items.